hahaha98757/ZombiesAddon/README.md

 ### Boss Alarm
 You will know the area where the boss spawned.
-Used the config.
 It works only if set the language of Hypixel in English or Korean.

-### Lrod Order
-Shows the order of use of Lrod.
-Used the config.
-It works only if set the language of Hypixel in English or Korean.
-It is removed.(pre)

 ### Grow ESP
 Shows the arithmetic mean of the size of the slimes for growing.
-Used the config.

 ### Gstep Guide
 Shows hitbox of armor stand in Gstep.